AlexWidman/widma-DM1595-JS/README.md

 Re-implement the DinnerPlanner and DishSource using higher-order functions (Array.map(), reduce(), filter()) Use immutable arrays
 Use destructuring
-Use spread syntax, object constants and other declarative notations to create objects and arrays declaratively
+Use spread syntax, object constants and other notations to create objects and arrays declaratively

 ## What's in this repo